 Wasserman Dean Marcelo Suárez-Orozco and colleagues make list of 200 top professors, ranking third in the nation.

-Wasserman Dean Marcelo Suárez-Orozco leads UCLA’s representation on Education Week’s annual list of “Edu-Scholar Public Influence Rankings,” compiled by Frederick M. Hess, director of education policy studies at the American Enterprise Institute and Ed Week blogger.
+Wasserman Dean Marcelo Suárez-Orozco leads UCLA’s representation on the annual list of “Edu-Scholar Public Influence Rankings,” published in Education Week and compiled by Frederick M. Hess, director of education policy studies at the American Enterprise Institute and Ed Week blogger.
 Professors Carola Suárez-Orozco, Pedro Noguera, Gary Orfield, Jeannie Oakes, Tyrone Howard (tied for #61), Louis Gomez, Patricia Gándara, H. Samy Alim, Sylvia Hurtado, Eva Baker, Megan Franke (tied for #109), and Mike Rose are listed among the 200 most influential scholars of education in the nation.
 UCLA placed third among institutions, with 13 honorees on the list.

 “GSE&IS scholars are at the cutting edge of basic research moving the needle in some of the most important information and education issues of our day,” says Suárez-Orozco.
 “While we are mindful of the limitations of such rankings, we are gratified that 13 scholars from the Department of Education are included in the most recent version of Ed Week’s Most Influential Edu-Scholars.”